vijayakhil13/interview-prepartion/README.md

 Sub-1-Minute RPO Guarantee (S3 RTC): Standard CRR replicates objects asynchronously, usually within a few minutes.
 To strictly enforce your sub-1-minute RPO SLA, enable S3 Replication Time Control (S3 RTC).

 S3 RTC SLA: AWS guarantees that 99.9% of objects are replicated within 15 minutes (and typically within seconds for standard file sizes), backed by a Service Level Agreement (SLA) and CloudWatch metrics (ReplicationLatency) to monitor RPO drift in real-time.

+Question:-How do you configure AWS Route 53 (Health Checks, Routing Policies like Failover vs. Geolocation) to automatically or semi-automatically shift live user traffic from us-east-1 to us-west-2 during a regional outage?
+How AWS Route 53 Failover Works Under the Hood
+1. Route 53 Failover Routing Policy
+You create a Failover Routing Policy in Route 53 for your domain (e.g., api.yourcompany.com):

+Primary Record: Points to the ALB / Ingress Controller IP in us-east-1.

+Secondary Record: Points to the ALB / Ingress Controller IP in us-west-2.

+2. Route 53 Health Checks
+You configure a Route 53 Health Check that monitors an endpoint on your primary region (e.g., [https://api-us-east-1.yourcompany.com/healthz](https://api-us-east-1.yourcompany.com/healthz)).

+In-Flight Validation: The health check probes your application's /healthz route (which checks database connectivity, core pod health, and ingress responsiveness).

+3. The Automatic Failover Sequence
+Outage Occurs: us-east-1 suffers a major infrastructure or regional failure.

+Health Check Fails: Route 53 Health Check fails 3 consecutive times (typically within 30 seconds).

+DNS Failover Executed: Route 53 automatically stops returning the IP address of us-east-1 in DNS lookup queries and begins returning the IP address of the secondary ingress in us-west-2.

+Low TTL Enforcement: To prevent client-side DNS caching from delaying failover, set the DNS record TTL (Time to Live) to 60 seconds or lower.

+Pro Tip for Senior Interviews: Route 53 ARC (Application Recovery Controller) To sound like an enterprise architect, mention Route 53 Application Recovery Controller (ARC) Routing Controls:

+"For critical financial systems, fully automated DNS failovers can sometimes trigger false positives if a simple health check flap occurs.
+To prevent split-brain scenarios, we use Route 53 Application Recovery Controller (ARC) Routing Controls.
+ARC uses manual or automated safety-check rules (routing control switches) to safely execute cross-region traffic shifting without relying solely on simple HTTP health checks."